2. Panasonic: My Home Screen 2.0

 Panasonic also has a UK-centric digital TV; the aging ace up its sleeve.

-Just as Sony is about to unleash YouView to its Bravia TVs, the Viera line-up is about to get Freeview Play, which will integrate catch-up TV services the BBC, ITV, Channel 4 and Channel 5 into the core user interface.
+Just as Sony unleashed YouView to its Bravia TVs, the Viera instead got Freeview Play, which integrates catch-up TV services the BBC, ITV, Channel 4 and Channel 5 into the core user interface.

-Without Google Play, the Firefox OS doesn't compare to Android TV on content, but Panasonic's Firefox OS is less prescriptive and much easier to customize.
+Without Google Play, the My Home Screen 2.01 doesn't compare to Android TV on content, but Panasonic's OS is less prescriptive and much easier to customize.
 It's the best-looking, simplest smart TV interface yet.

 Best for: your parents